eric38383/react-progress-circle/README.md

   <ProgressCircle
-        size={50} //Height and Width of the circle clockwise={true} // Determines is the progress should go clockwise or counter clockwise color={'green'} //Color of the circle stroke
+        size={50} //Height and Width of the circle clockwise={true} // Determines if the progress should go clockwise or counter clockwise color={'green'} //Color of the circle stroke
         progress={20} //Number between 0 and 100
         start={0} // Where the progress circle will start.
 0 will start at 90deg clockwise from the top